 Documents Required for a Short Sale Package

-- An Executed Listing AgreementThe bank wants to see when the property came on the market, the name of the brokerage that listed it, the term of the listing and the amount of the commission.
-It is generally not a good idea to send an offer that is considerably lower than the list price if the home has been the market for only a few days.
+- An executed listing agreement: The bank wants to see when the property came on the market, the name of the brokerage that listed it, the term of the listing and the amount of the commission.
+It's generally not a good idea to send an offer that is considerably lower than the list price if the home has been the market for only a few days.
 Banks are not stupid.

-- Fully Executed Purchase ContractNot every bank will accept a purchase contract that has been signed electronically.
-You might need "wet" signatures on the contract.
-An incomplete contract can cause delays.
-Make sure the property address is noted in its entirety, every spot to initial is initialed, and the contract is dated and signed by all parties, including, if necessary, by the real estate agents.
+- Fully executed purchase contract: Not every bank will accept a purchase contract that has been signed electronically.
+You might need "wet" signatures on the contract, as an incomplete contract can cause delays.
+Make sure the property address is noted in its entirety, every spot to initial has an initial and the contract is dated and signed by all parties, including the real estate agents, if necessary.

-- Seller's Hardship LetterThe hardship letter is perhaps the most important part of the short sale package.
+- Seller's hardship letter: The hardship letter is perhaps the most important part of the short sale package.
 It needs to tell the story about how the sellers got into their present situation, what they have done to find a solution and why there are no solutions apart from a short sale presently available.
-It must contain the loan number, and be signed and dated.
+It must contain the loan number and be signed and dated.

-- Authorization LetterSome agents send the authorization letter with the short sale package and some prefer to submit the letter upon listing inception.
+- Authorization letter: Some agents send the authorization letter with the short sale package and some prefer to submit the letter upon listing inception.
 This letter is signed by the sellers and authorizes the bank to speak with the listing agent.
-Without an authorization letter, the real estate agent cannot negotiate a short sale.
+Without an authorization letter, the real estate agent can't negotiate a short sale.

-- Last 2 W2'sYour last two years' of W2s will disclose your salary as reported by your employer to the IRS.
-If you are self employed, you will probably need to send 1099s and a profit and loss statement.
+- Last two W-2s: Your last two years' of W-2s will disclose your salary as reported by your employer to the IRS.
+If you're self-employed, you will probably need to send 1099s and a profit and loss statement.

-- Last two payroll stubsRegardless of how you are paid, whether it is monthly, weekly or bi-monthly, submit your last two payroll stubs.
-If you received a bonus or any other unusual increase of salary, you may want to include a note that explains this sudden increase.
+- Last two payroll stubs: Regardless of how you are paid, whether it is monthly, weekly or bi-monthly, submit your last two payroll stubs.
+If you received a bonus or any other unusual pay increase, you may want to include a note that explains it.

-- An Estimated HUD-1The HUD-1 is an estimated closing statement that is generally prepared by a closer or an escrow officer.
+- An Estimated HUD-1: The HUD-1 is an estimated closing statement that is generally prepared by a closer or an escrow officer.
 It contains the property address, sellers' names, buyers' names and estimated closing date.
-I use a closing date that is at least 3 months away.
-Each cost of sale is a separate line item on the HUD.
-Because the HUD was revamped in 2011, some closers send a worksheet so the bank can understand the HUD.
-A HUD is not a simple document.
+I use a closing date that is at least three months away.
+Each cost of sale is a separate line item on the HUD-1.
+Because the form was revamped in 2011 and can be complicated, some closers send a worksheet so the bank can better understand it.

 Additional Documents for Your Short Sale Package

-If you have reason to believe the sales price might be rejected or countered by the bank, you may want to ask your real estate agent to include a comparable market analysis or CMA with your short sale package.
+If you have reason to believe the sales price might be rejected or countered by the bank, you may want to ask your real estate agent to include a comparable market analysis with your short sale package.
 The CMA should justify the sales price.